sakai-mirror/assignment2/docs/tii-estimate.rst

    Tasks (Assignments), and Submissions that match the requirements of those that will be submitted from Asnn2.

+   Note that there appear to be some potential deficiences in the TII API noted below that we need check on.

 #.
 Model: Add the necessary extra tables and columns for storing the TII integration
    data.
 For this bit of the project we've thought about 2 different routes.
    The first was to use a properties model and add properties table(s) to Asnn2.